 - Check the schedule and newspaper every day and find at least one new thing to try – a class, a tourney, an archery shoot, a performance, a merchant, a bardic circle, a party, dancing, whatever.
 Be open to new experiences, go with the flow, don’t schedule yourself too tightly.
 Don’t expect everything you try to be to your liking, but enjoy the things that are.

-- Volunteer for at least one shift of something: troll, royal retaining, the Pennsic Independent (newspaper), Kingdom gate guard, water bearer, list runner, whatever.
+- Volunteer for at least one shift of something: troll, royal retaining, the Pennsic Independent (newspaper), Kingdom gate guard, water bearer, list runner, Information Point, the Pennsic University, whatever.
 You’ll meet new people and be doing your part to help out.
-This year there’s even a War Point for it!

-- Attend Opening Ceremonies on Saturday evening at 6pm in the Great Hall, and get there early to watch all the Kingdoms process in.
+- Attend Opening Ceremonies on Saturday evening at 7pm near the Fort on the battlefield (or in the Great Hall if it’s rainy), and get there early to watch all the Kingdoms process in.
 It’s awe-inspiring.

 - Keep a positive outlook.
 Camping is hard on us couch potatoes, so think of it as an adventure and try to take discomfort and setbacks in stride.
 Be tolerant of noise and stupidity, especially at night, because there’ll be a lot of both.
 If someone’s annoying you, try being polite in your request first.
 You can always call Security to intervene later if polite discourse doesn’t work.
 Be forgiving of others who lose their cool.
 They’re hot and tired and thirsty and a little hung over, just like you.
 And be open to silliness as entertainment instead of annoyance.